 A tougher frame

-The Blunt’s frame has been engineered to a T. Its extra reinforcing elements serve multiple purposes, to add maximum strength whilst staying lightweight.
+The Blunt’s frame is full of more clever engineering.
+Its extra reinforcing elements serve multiple purposes, to add strength whilst staying lightweight.
 The materials have been specially chosen to withstand the wide variety of stresses an umbrella endures.
 This all results in an umbrella that’s strong enough to endure a lifetime of wear and tear.